sheltermanager/asm3/doc/manual/wordkeys.rst

     The batch number from the vaccination adminstered VaccinationManufacturer
-    The manufacturer of the vaccine
+    The manufacturer of the vaccine VaccinationRabiesTag
-VaccinationCost
+    The rabies tag number accompanying this vaccine VaccinationCost
     The cost of this vaccine
 VaccinationComments